mztest/yii2-ucenter-module/README.md

 Synlogin after user login.

-Sometimes we build main site first, then merge the ucenter later, so a little check was added here.
+Sometimes we build main site first, then merge it into ucenter later, so a little check was added here.
 ```php
 // synchronize register and login
 try {